 “The magnitude of racial inequality is staggering with Black lives socially, politically, and economically marginalized.
 We are committed to supporting organizations that directly represent and benefit the Black community with the Social Change Fund.
 Our goal is to create a pathway for inclusion and success by deploying the necessary funds and resources to invest in long-term change.” - Dwyane Wade

-Today, Black Americans are more likely to report persistent symptoms of emotional distress than white Americans, however despite this need, only one in three Black Americans who need mental health care receive it.
+Today, Black Americans are more likely to report persistent symptoms of emotional distress than white Americans.
+However, despite this need, only one in three Black Americans who need mental health care receive it.
 This is compounded with the fact that Black Americans are also not representative among mental health care professionals.
-According to American Psychology Association, in a study conducted in 2015, 86% of therapists in the U.S. workforce were disproportionately white, with only 5% Asian, 5% Hispanic, 4% were Black/African-American.
+According to American Psychology Association, in a study conducted in 2015, 86% of therapists in the U.S. workforce were disproportionately white, with only 5% Asian, 5% Hispanic, and 4% Black/African-American.
 This can be disparaging for members of the Black community seeking mental health care.

-Eliminating the barriers that exist to mental health care and education in communities of color is an essential step towards healing generational trauma and creating a just society.
+Eliminating the barriers that exist to mental health care and education in communities of color is an essential step toward healing generational trauma and creating a just society.

 To apply, please share your utopian vision for optimal mental health in the Black community; and how mental health care and advocacy can help achieve social justice for communities of color.